 - Open Pages > Screen1 in the Project view tree.

 - Now, select the Page component from the breadcrumbs (you can also use the OUTLINE view to locate the needed component) and set the page Footer property to False as we will not use it in the app (you will also be asked to confirm changing the property):

 - Then select ToolbarTitle of the screen header and change its Text property to Weather App:

-- From PALETTE, drag & drop the Input component to the page: Under the PROPERTIES panel, set the Placeholder property value to: Enter location and replace the default Input1 > Label> Text property with Location:
+- From PALETTE, drag the Input component to the page and under the PROPERTIES panel, rename the component, set its Placeholder property value to: Enter location, and replace the default Input1 > Label> Text property with Location:

-- Below the Input component, drag & drop the Button component.
-Under PROPERTIES, change the Text property to: Show Weather.
+- Below the Input component, drop the Button component.
+Under PROPERTIES, change the Text property to Show weather.

-- Now, drag & drop the Card component below the Button.
+- Now, drop the Card component below the Button.
 Then select this Card Item and add one more Card Item Title:

 - Next, you are going to add and map the service so let's work on using the service you have imported.